 What You Should Do: Hold your short position until there’s a trend reversal.

-I must admit, not having the exact price of a stock makes me nervous.
-But, that's not really a problem since many platforms will add the real-time price as well.
+Not having the exact price of a stock makes me nervous.
+But that’s not a problem since many platforms will add the real-time price.

 Despite the lack of an exact price, the positives of the Heikin Ashi far outweigh the negatives.
-In my opinion, the main advantage of the Heikin Ashi chart is that they are much "smoother" looking.
+The main advantage of the Heikin Ashi chart is that they are much “smoother” looking.

 A smoother look makes it easier to identify the trending direction.
-Whereas with traditional candlesticks, the trends are frequently interrupted by false signals and breakouts.
+Meanwhile, with traditional candlesticks, the trends are frequently interrupted by false signals and breakouts.

 Once again, this provides more clear highlighting and confirmation of current trends.
 Check out our trading service for more information.

 The benefit of the Heikin Ashi candle chart is its visual simplicity.
-Similar to other types of charts, Heikin Ashi systems can be used for finding chart patterns like triangles and wedges, or different trade setups.
+Like other charts, Heikin Ashi systems can be used to find patterns like triangles and wedges or different trade setups.
 This is going to help you form a complete trading system.

-It's essential to keep in mind that entry and exit points may vary slightly since the price is smoothed.
-Nonetheless, test your strategies first on Heiken Ashi candle charts to see if they work.
+It’s essential to remember that entry and exit points may vary slightly since the price is smoothed.
+Nonetheless, test your strategies on Heiken Ashi candle charts to see if they work.